tibe314/ShakkiTekoaly/documentation/Beginners_guide.md

 Remember to replace the README.md file with your own information.
 You can now begin to make your own changes to the program.

+## Enabling Travis CI and Codecov

+The project comes with a pre-configured .travis.yml file.
+This means that if you have registered to Travis CI with your GitHub account, Travis should automatically start building the project.
+By default Travis should also ask Codecov.io to generate test coverage reports.

 ## Playing on Lichess

 The following minimum actions are necessary to run the Tiralabra chess bot app with the Lichess.org application program interface (API).
 See [Lichess API](https://lichess.org/api) for the full API Reference.